 All the flavors of lasagna packed into a bowl of delicious, cheesy goodness.
 Easy Lasagna Soup is a favorite the whole family will love!

-Honestly, though, it can be a bit of a pain to make.
-The bolognese sauce takes hours of simmering.
-The bechamel requires careful attention.
-And if you’re making homemade lasagne noodles — well, that takes work, too.
+The only negative was that lasagna was a bit of a pain to make from scratch.
+The bolognese sauce took hours of simmering.
+The bechamel required careful attention.
+And if homemade lasagne noodles were involved — well, that took even longer.

 1) Saute vegetables with spices (except bay leaves) and salt.
 The vegetables should be soft and slightly brown.